rsrini7/Smart-Support-Buddy/README.md

 ## Admin UI: Viewing & Managing Index Data

-- The Admin page (formerly "Admin Chroma") is now labeled **"View Index Data"** and displays all collections and their records for the active backend (ChromaDB or FAISS).
+- The Admin page View Index Data displays all collections and their records for the active backend (ChromaDB or FAISS).
-- The "Clear" action is now labeled **"Clear Index Data"**.
+- The Clear Index Data action deletes all collections and their records for the active backend.
 - The UI and backend seamlessly support both backends, presenting collections and records in a unified format for consistency.

 ## Backend API: `/chroma-collections`